vitessio/website/content/en/docs/faq/configuration.md

 -mysql_auth_server_static_file "./mysql_auth_server_static_creds.json" \
 ```

-In this legacy example, vtgate accepts MySQL connections on port 15306 and the authentication info is stored in the json file.
+In this example, vtgate accepts MySQL connections on port 15306 and the authentication info is stored in the json file.
 So, you should be able to connect to it using the following command:

 ```shell
 mysql -h 127.0.0.1 -P 15306 -u mysql_user --password=mysql_password